inariksit/inariksit.github.io/_drafts/2019-09-01-embedded-grammars.markdown

 ## PGF: file format & library

-A GF file is compiled into a PGF[^1], short for Portable Grammar Format.
+A GF file is compiled into a Portable Grammar Format[^1], shortened PGF.
 If we want to use a GF grammar from another program, most often we need to compile it into PGF first.
-(Sometimes we don't need PGF: see [tutorial](http://www.grammaticalframework.org/doc/tutorial/gf-tutorial.html#toc159) for compiling the grammar directly to JavaScript.)
+(Sometimes we can skip the PGF level: see [tutorial](http://www.grammaticalframework.org/doc/tutorial/gf-tutorial.html#toc159) for compiling the grammar directly to JavaScript.)

 PGF is also the name of a [Haskell library](https://hackage.haskell.org/package/gf-3.10/docs/PGF.html), which contains functions for reading and manipulating PGF files.